The Mother Thing

 My god daughter, was the bride.
 She and her family had planned a small intimate wedding.
 No big church with hundreds of guests.
 Rather 70 or so friends and family in the dining room of an Elks lodge.
 Flowers, a cake, dinner and homemade jam as party favors, defined the day.

-The bride’s mother was quite busy before the ceremony.
-Doing all those things that mothers do.
-Running hither and thither pining boutonnieres on her husband and son, checking with the catering staff.
 Now I admit I love to catch a peak of the bride before a wedding if I can, who doesn’t ?
 So I knocked on the door of the designated bridal dressing room.

 And there all alone, the beautiful bride was obviously going to be unable to hook up the intricate back of her gown.
 And so I set to work.

 I knew.
 It was a moment.
 The moment I would remember and treasure long after this wedding season had passed.
 I had been the one to hold her at her christening, included in her milestone events, birthdays and graduations.
-At six years old she had announced to her mother I was a great cook based upon my superior peanut and butter and jelly sandwiches.
+At six years old she had announced to her mother I was a great cook based upon my peanut and butter and jelly sandwiches.
 And now here we were in the middle of a moment.
 I felt equal parts gratified, useful and honored.
-Feeling the moment in every hook and eye I fastened, connected as each lacing I tightened on her gown.
+Feeling the the moment in every hook and eye I fastened, connected as each lacing I tightened on her gown.

 That week the bride’s sister and I had co-hosted a dinner for her.
 It was lovely, just as we had planned.
 During the wedding I had selected and read a reading, my husband officiated, he was great.